Nick Brand Photography

 Corporate Photography Tips for Law Firms by Nick Brand Photography

-For a law firm, the website and tender documents are often the first contact a client has with the practice.
-Inconsistent or dated headshots undercut the credibility everything else is built on.
+For a law firm, the website and tender documents are often the first contact a prospective client has with the practice.
+Inconsistent, dated or mismatched headshots quietly undercut the credibility that everything else — the brand, the copy, the track record — is built on.

 Treat consistency as non-negotiable